91 - SURAH ASH SHAMS

 To begin with this name is to begin from stillness, from wholeness, from the recognition that the intelligence that moves galaxies is the same intelligence guiding your next breath.
 It is a return to the awareness that everything you seek is already held within the One who is nearer than your own being.
 In this recognition, the journey becomes simple, that is to remain open, to listen deeply, and to allow the mercy that shapes all things to shape you from within.

-91.1 And the shams / illumination (clarity of guidance) and its dhuhaa / early light of revelation that shine penetratingly,
+91.1 And the shams / illumination (clarity of perception) and its dhuhaa / early light of brightness that shine penetratingly,

 Its dhuḥa is the first gentle emergence of this clarity.
-Not the full blaze of understanding, but the early light that quietly spreads, touching everything it meets.
+Not the full blaze of understanding from the perception, but the early light that penetratingly spreads, touching everything it meets.
 It is the moment insight begins to dawn within you, when truth is no longer hidden yet not fully articulated.
 This light penetrates without force.
 It does not push away shadows; it renders them unnecessary.

 Here, revelation is not an event descending from elsewhere.
 It is the unveiling of what was always present but unnoticed.
 As this early light shines, perception itself becomes transparent.
 You do not acquire guidance; you recognize it.
 And in that recognition, what you truly are stands revealed as the very light by which all things are known.